All Episodes

 And these guys, as you would expect, they're the IT guys.

-They set up email for members of Congress and when did they read when did the FBI find these smashed hard drives?
+When did the FBI find these smashed hard drives?

 So the FBI at some point joined what was previously a Capitol Police probe.

-Uh back in uh March, uh, I think uh uh Speaker Paul Ryan told me that outside agencies were assisting the Capitol Police to provide technical uh you know expertise uh and they did go into Imram's house and take these smashed hard drives.
+Back in March, I think, Speaker Paul Ryan told me that outside agencies were assisting the Capitol Police to provide technical expertise.

-I you know, maybe I need to get some tech people on.
+You know, maybe I need to get some tech people on.

-Sounds pretty similar to me, or deleting emails like the way she did.
+Sounds pretty similar to me or deleting emails like the way she did.

-Well, and Imram after he learned that uh so basically the the week that this investigation was announced, right around that time, he abruptly moved out of this house and his wife went to Pakistan.
+Well, and Imram, after he learned that, so basically the week that this investigation was announced, right around that time, he abruptly moved out of his house.

-They didn't stop her because there have been no arrests in this case, they didn't take their passports or anything.
+They didn't stop her because there have been no arrests in this case.

 And Imram moved somewhere else.

-I think he's still in Virginia, but he moved out of that house really abruptly and he rented it out to someone.
+But he moved out of that house really abruptly, and he rented it out to someone.

-So this renter moved in and he found all this government computer equipment in the garage, including these smashed hard drives, and the FBI took them from him.
+So this renter moved in, and he found all this government computer equipment in the garage, including these smashed hard drives.

 And then he even threatened to sue the renter for stealing his smashed hard drives, which the renter thought was obviously extremely unusual.